at-grandpa/clim/README.md

  | `default`       | default value        | `default: "default value"`      | false    | `nil`                     |
  | `required`      | required flag        | `required: true`                | false    | `false`                   |

 The order of the arguments is related to the order in which they are defined.
 Also, when calling a method, hyphens in the method name of the argument are converted to underscores.
-There are also `unknown_args` and `argv` methods.
+There are also `all_args`, `unknown_args` and `argv` methods.

 ```crystal
 require "clim"